wazo-platform/xivo-load-tester/README.md

     * scenario: answer-then-wait
 * The incoming calls come from one SIP "trunk" `loadtester`, simulated by SIPp scenario call-then-hangup
 * The agents are called on lines simulated by SIPp scenario answer-then-wait
-* Lines are set with a hardcoded Contact SIP to direct calls to `trafgen`, so they don't need to REGISTER
+* Agent lines are set with a hardcoded Contact SIP to direct calls to `trafgen`, so they don't need to REGISTER
-* Lines have `qualify_frequency = 0` to avoid OPTIONS messages in the middle of SIPp scenarios
+* Agent lines have `qualify_frequency = 0` to avoid OPTIONS messages in the middle of SIPp scenarios

 ### Logs